dustinpfister/blog_posts/_posts/js-settimeout.md

 It should also go without saying that I assume that you have at least some background with javaScript.
 If not you are going to want to start out with some kind of [getting started type post first on javaScript](/2018/11/27/js-getting-started/).

+### 1.1 - The soucre code exmaples here are on my github

+The [source code examples in this post can be found in my test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-settimeout) on git hub.
+All of the source code examples for all my other posts on javaScript in general can also be found there.

-### 1.1 - Delay the call of a function with setTimeout
+### 1.2 - Delay the call of a function with setTimeout

 So to just simply delay the call of a function I just need to pass the function, and the amount of time when calling setTimeout like this.